retiangson/MSE800_Car_Rental/docs/Support_And_Maintenance.md

 # Support & Maintenance of Car Rental System
+Current Stable Release: v1.0.0

 This plan discusses steps that will keep all of the software, hardware and processes utilized to run the Car Rental System up to date over its lifecycle.